Eurazeo: History

 In 2006, Eurazeo stepped up its European expansion through the acquisition of operators present in European markets.
 That year, it acquired Europcar Europe's number one car rental company, 2006; in 2007, it acquired APCOA Parking, the European leader in parking lot management; and much later, in 2016, it acquired Grape Hospitality, manager of 87 hotels in eight European countries.

 In 2006, Eurazeo acquired 20% of Banca Leonardo, an Italian bank focused on the Italian private equity market, and created Euraleo, a 50/50 joint-venture.
 Eurazeo Co-Investment Partners was created and Fraikin Group was sold to CVC Capital Partners.

 In 2009, Eurazeo sold its Danone shares through the issuance of bonds exchangeable for shares.

 In 2010, Eurazeo acquired Fonroche Énergie, and sold B&B Hotels to Carlyle.

 Through the acquisition of OFI Private Equity Capital, Eurazeo created the "Eurazeo PME" division which took over the companies initially controlled by OFI Private Equity Capital.
 Jointly with Bridgepoint, Eurazeo acquired Foncia.
 Eurazeo sold all its shares in Ipsos (via the holding company LT Participations), then acquired 3S Photonics and Moncler.
 Between 2012 and 2014, Eurazeo sold Rexel in stages.

 In 2013, Eurazeo sold its entire holding in Edenred, then acquired IES and Péters Surgical.
+In 2016, the brands Carambar, Terry's, Kréma, La Pie qui Chante, Malabar, Vichy Pastilles, Suchard chocolates, and Poulain chocolate were acquired by Eurazeo from Mondelez International with the brands subsequently being grouped under the brand name Carambar & Co to create a new confectionery group.

 On 29 November 2017, Eurazeo invested close to €100 million in Rhône Group, a US and UK investment firm, for 30% of the company's capital.
 One month later, on 29 December 2017, Eurazeo announced the acquisition of a 70% interest in Idinvest Partners, thereby doubling the amount of its assets under management, from €8 billion to €16 billion.
 These two large-scale acquisitions coincided with Virginie Morgon's full assumption of office at the head of the company on 19 March 2018.
 Patrick Sayer had led Eurazeo for fifteen years.